-We operate patient service centers where prescribing physicians can send patients for EsoGuard testing, including undergoing specimen collection using EsoCheck.
-These patient service centers are subject to federal and state regulations which may be burdensome, costly or difficult to comply with.
+We operate Lucid Test Centers where prescribing physicians can send patients for EsoGuard testing, including undergoing specimen collection using EsoCheck.
+These Lucid Test Centers are subject to federal and state regulations which may be burdensome, costly or difficult to comply with.
 Failure to comply with these regulations could result in sanctions, fines or other enforcement actions which may be costly, time-consuming and limit our ability to utilize them and adversely impact our business.

-As part of our commercialization efforts for EsoGuard, we are operating patient service centers in jurisdictions where a licensed health care professional, employed or contracted by us, will perform the esophageal cell collection procedure using EsoCheck and then package the specimen for transport to our CLIA-certified commercial clinical laboratory.
-The patient service centers may be deemed laboratory draw stations or outpatient centers or clinics, which may be subject to state licensure and operating requirements.
+As part of our commercialization efforts for EsoGuard, we are operating Lucid Test Centers in jurisdictions where a licensed health care professional, employed or contracted by us, will perform the esophageal cell collection procedure using EsoCheck and then package the specimen for transport to our CLIA-certified commercial clinical laboratory.
+The Lucid Test Centers may be deemed laboratory draw stations or outpatient centers or clinics, which may be subject to state licensure and operating requirements.
 In addition, states may require personnel performing the specimen collection procedure to be licensed and may require collaboration with or supervision by a physician.
 The health care professionals may also be subject to malpractice claims.
 We will need to purchase insurance policies to cover such claims but the coverage limits on such policies may be insufficient to cover any monetary awards for damages granted for such claims.
-In certain states, our patient service centers may trigger the corporate practice of medicine doctrine, a general prohibition in some jurisdictions against non-licensed individuals or corporations owning medical practices or employing physicians and other licensed HCPs.
+In certain states, our Lucid Test Centers may trigger the corporate practice of medicine doctrine, a general prohibition in some jurisdictions against non-licensed individuals or corporations owning medical practices or employing physicians and other licensed HCPs.
 In many states, a general business corporation cannot directly employ health care professionals or enter any arrangement where the physicians or the healthcare professional is in any way controlled or directed by the corporation.
 Complying with these state regulations can be complex, burdensome and costly and we may be unable to do so in certain states, limiting our commercialization efforts and business in those states.
-The patient service centers may be subject to additional state regulations relating to the distribution of the collection devices, test orders, patient consents, medical necessity requirements and billing regulations.
+The Lucid Test Centers may be subject to additional state regulations relating to the distribution of the collection devices, test orders, patient consents, medical necessity requirements and billing regulations.

 We have invested heavily in regulatory and compliance infrastructure in an effort to ensure compliance with this regulatory framework, however, we cannot guarantee that we will remain in compliance with these rules at all times.
-Our failure to comply with these regulations in the operation of these patient service centers or in managing the personnel interacting with patients at these centers could subject us to sanctions, fines or other enforcement actions.
+Our failure to comply with these regulations in the operation of these Lucid Test Centers or in managing the personnel interacting with patients at these centers could subject us to sanctions, fines or other enforcement actions.
 Responding to these actions may be costly and time-consuming and may require us to cease operations at these centers which may limit our commercialization efforts and adversely impact our business.

-We intend to engage with one or more third-party telemedicine companies to provide physicians to evaluate patients who respond to our direct-to-consumer ("DTC") marketing activities seeking EsoGuard testing and, if clinically indicated, refer the patient to our patient service centers to undergo EsoCheck specimen collection for EsoGuard testing.
-Telemedicine, and its specific use in conjunction with DTC, is subject to numerous federal and state regulations and faces particularly intense scrutiny by these regulators.
+We intend to engage with one or more third-party telemedicine companies to provide physicians to evaluate patients and, if clinically indicated, refer the patient to our Lucid Test Centers or to a #CheckYourFoodTube Precancer Testing Event, to undergo EsoCheck specimen collection for EsoGuard testing.
+Telemedicine is subject to numerous federal and state regulations and faces particularly intense scrutiny by these regulators.
 If we fail to comply with federal healthcare regulations, we could face substantial penalties, sanctions, fines or prosecution and our business, operations and financial condition could be adversely affected.